SINGA Professional Mentoring

 - We will invite you to a one-day Onboarding Session in order to discuss all relevant information you may need and to prepare you for the mentoring.
 During this session you will also have the opportunity to meet other participants in this program.

-- The mentoring program begins in February.
+- The mentoring program begins.
 SINGA will accompany the first meeting with your partner.